FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 the Manager, the Controller, and the Measurer.

-The architecture also implies the presence of other components, such as the SUT and the Tester (as a sub-component of the Measurer).
+The architecture also implies the presence of other components, such as the SUT and the tester (as a sub-component of the Measurer).

 Protocols of communication between components are generally left unspecified.
 For example, when MLRsearch specification mentions "Controller calls Measurer", it is possible that the Controller notifies the Manager to call the Measurer indirectly instead.
-This way the Measurer implementations can be fully independent from the Controller implementations, e.g. programmed in different programming languages.
+This way the Measurer implementations can be fully independent from the Controller implementations, e.g. developed in different programming languages.

 ### Measurer